Causal screening for dynamical systems: NEW LEARNING ALGORITHMS

 \begin{defn}[Ancestral faithfulness] Let $\I$ be an independence model and let $\mathcal{D}$ be a DG.
 We say that $\I$ satisfies {\it ancestral faithfulness} with respect to $\mathcal{D}$ if for every $\alpha,\beta\in V$ and $C\subseteq V\setminus \{\alpha\}$, $\ind{\alpha}{\beta}{C} \in \I$ implies that there is no $\mu$-connecting directed path from $\alpha$ to $\beta$ given $C$ in $\mathcal{D}$. \end{defn}

-It follows from the definition that faithfulness implies ancestral faithfulness and for general independence models ancestral faithfulness is a strictly weaker property than faithfulness.
+Ancestral faithfulness is a strictly weaker requirement than faithfulness.
 We conjecture that local independence models of linear Hawkes processes satisfy ancestral faithfulness with respect to their causal graphs.
-Heuristically, if there is a directed path from $\alpha$ to $\beta$ which is not blocked by any node in $C$, then information should flow from $\alpha$ to $\beta$, and this cannot be `cancelled out' by other paths in the graph as the linear Hawkes processes are self-excitatory, i.e. no process has a dampening effect on any process.
+Heuristically, if there is a directed path from $\alpha$ to $\beta$ which is not blocked by any node in $C$, then information should flow from $\alpha$ to $\beta$, and this cannot be `cancelled out' by other paths in the graph as the linear Hawkes processes are self-excitatory, i.e., no process has a dampening effect on any process.
+This conjecture is supported by the so-called {\it Poisson cluster representation} of a linear Hawkes process (see \cite{jovanovic2015}).

-\subsection{Simple screening algorithms}
+\subsection{SIMPLE SCREENING ALGORITHMS}

 As a first step in describing a causal screening algorithm, we will define a very general class of learning algorithms that simply test local independences and sequentially remove edges.
 It is easily seen that under the assumption of ancestral faithfulness every algorithm in this class gives sound learning in the oracle case.
 The {\it complete} DG on nodes $V$ is the DG with edge set $\{\alpha\rightarrow\beta \mid \alpha,\beta\in V\}$.